 Martha Washington sweet potato is a white-fleshed variety that was once quite popular in the southern United States.
 It gets its name from Martha Washington, who was reportedly fond of eating sweet potatoes.
 The origins of the Martha Washington sweet potato are unknown, but it is believed to have been developed in either North Carolina or Virginia.

 Murasaki sweet potato is one of the most popular vegetables in Japan.
 It is considered an essential food item.
 This is because it contains many nutrients, such as vitamin A, B6, iron, potassium, magnesium, phosphorus, zinc, copper, and fiber.
-As well it is rich in antioxidants and flavonoids.
+It is rich in antioxidants and flavonoids as well.
 These compounds help protect against cancer, diabetes, heart disease, obesity, osteoporosis, and even Alzheimer’s disease.

 Murasaki is often used in soups, salads, stir-fries, side dishes, desserts, and snacks.
 It is also commonly eaten boiled, roasted, steamed, fried, baked, mashed, puréed, deep-fried, pickled, and dried.
 It is also used in sushi rolls, tempura, kabayaki, nimono, and misozuke.